Robert Martinson's nothing

 the debate that took place among researchers and practitioners about the credibility of

-community corrections following Martinson's apparent assertion in 1974 that 'nothing
+community corrections following Martinson's apparent assertion in 1974 that nothing works

-works' and investigate what little is known about the confidence that various groups in
+and investigate what little is known about the confidence that various groups in Australia

 Debate over the effectiveness of correctional treatment has been raging for over a decade.

-The view that "nothing works" dominates in the mind of the public and relies on
+The view that Nothing Works dominates in the mind of the public and relies on many early

-many early reviews of the literature for support.
-The most contemporary approach to
+reviews of the literature for support.
+The most contemporary approach to analyzing the

-analyzing the state of the evidence on correctional treatment is the use of meta-analysis.
+state of the evidence on correctional treatment is the use of meta-analysis.
+Meta-analysis

-Meta-analysis is a technique that reanalyzes data found in original research reports and
+is a technique that reanalyzes data found in original research reports and arrives at a

-arrives at a common measure for all of the studies.
-The present analysis of research
+common measure for all of the studies.
+The present analysis of research reports published

-reports published from 1975 to 1984 does not provide encouraging results.
-The results show
+from 1975 to 1984 does not provide encouraging results.
+The results show that

-that interventions have little positive impact on recidivism and many appear to exacerbate
+interventions have little positive impact on recidivism and many appear to exacerbate the

-"nothing works" are close to the conclusion to be drawn from more recent
+Nothing Works are close to the conclusion to be drawn from more recent evaluations of